Arbitration procedures and practice in Turkey: overview

 Appointment of arbitrators

-The parties can agree on a procedure for the appointment of arbitrators in both domestic and international arbitrations (Article 416, Code of Civil Procedure (CCP) and Article 7, Turkish International Arbitration Code (TIAC)).
-In the absence of an agreed procedure, the Articles set out default provisions to be applied:
+The parties can agree on a procedure for the appointment of arbitrators in both domestic and international arbitrations (Article 416, Code on Civil Procedure (CCP) and Article 7, Turkish International Arbitration Code (TIAC)).
+In the absence of an agreed procedure, the relevant Articles set out default provisions to be applied:

 Disputes to be resolved by a sole arbitrator.
 If the parties cannot agree on an arbitrator, a party can ask the court to appoint one.
 For domestic arbitrations, the competent court is the district court at the place of arbitration.
 If the place of arbitration is not agreed, the competent court is the district court where the defendant has its domicile, habitual residence or place of business.
 (District courts have not yet been established.
 Courts of first instance presently determine these issues.)